Tooradin

-As part of the Victorian Government’s ongoing investment to make it cheaper and easier to get out on the water, Tooradin has been identified for boating upgrades.
+As part of the Victorian Government’s ongoing investment to make it cheaper and easier to get out on the water, the Tooradin boat ramp will be upgraded.

-The Tooradin boat ramp is an important part of the Western Port boat ramp network and comprises a three-lane concrete ramp with two floating pontoons, fish cleaning facilities, parking, and toilets.
+Tooradin is an important part of the Western Port boat ramp network and comprises a three-lane concrete ramp with two floating pontoons, fish cleaning facilities, parking, and toilets.

-The ramp is predominantly used by recreational fishers with some other recreational boaters also utilising the facility.
-Boaters use the ramp year-round with usage increasing significantly from spring through to early autumn.
+The ramp is predominantly used by recreational fishers with some other boaters also utilising the facility.
+Like many others around Western Port, the ramp is subject to a large tidal range and is most suitable to launching and retrieval at higher tides.

 Increasing demand combined with deteriorating condition of the ramp and its supporting infrastructure have seen the facility prioritised for upgrading.